r-dube/solarwinds/docs/_posts/2021-01-05-solarwinds-news.md

 ### Decemeber 15, 2020
 * Reduced the upper bound of the number of customers affected to 18,000
-* Identifed the Orion product's build-system as the area of compromise
+* Identified the Orion product's build-system as the area of compromise
 * Recognized SUNBURST as the malware injected into Orion
 * Identified SUNBURST IOCs (for customers to pursue)